ACADC offers dual credentials - the CDAAC Christian Certificate and CADTP State Approved Certificate.

-- Complete the required 3000 hours of work experience (must be completed in a licensed or certified AOD treatment facility).
-Applicants with an Associate Arts Degree in Behavioral Science or allied health profession will require 2080 hours of work experience.
+- Complete the required 2080 hours of work experience (must be completed in a licensed or certified AOD treatment facility).
 The person signing off on these hours must be a state licensed or certified AOD counselor or licensed professional.

 - Complete the required 255 hour AOD field practicum. (must be completed in a licensed and certified AOD treatment facility).
 The person signing off on the practicum hours must be a state licensed or certified AOD counselor or licensed professional in a supervisor position.

 - Pass the IC&RC ADC exam.

 Transfer credit can be granted on the basis of courses reflected in sealed transcripts received from other educational institutions.
 Call for additional information.
 A $30 fee will be charged for transcript review.

 To register, the student must fill out and submit a completed registration form

 In all methods of training, in order to receive the professional CDAAC Certificate and the CADTP Certification, a passing grade must be received on both the ACADC "CDAAC" and CADTP "IC&RC" Exams.